 For SRVCC from E-UTRAN to UTRAN/GERAN, MME first receives the handover request from E-UTRAN with the indication that this is for SRVCC handling, and then triggers the SRVCC procedure with the MSC Server enhanced for SRVCC via the Sv reference point if MME has STN-SR information for this UE.
 If SRVCC with priority is supported, based on the ARP associated with the EPS bearer used for IMS signalling, the MME sets the priority indication appropriately toward the MSC Server.
 MME aware of which EPS bearer is used for IMS signalling based on local configuration.
 MSC Server enhanced for SRVCC then initiates the session transfer procedure to IMS and coordinates it with the CS handover procedure to the target cell.
 If SRVCC with priority is supported, IMS session transfer procedure and the CS handover procedure are performed with priority handling per the priority indication received from MME.
 MSC Server enhanced for SRVCC then sends PS-CS handover Response to MME, which includes the necessary CS HO command information for the UE to access the UTRAN/GERAN.

 Handling of any non-voice PS bearer is done by the PS bearer splitting function in the MME.
 MME starts the handover of non-voice PS bearer during SRVCC procedure based on the information received from E-UTRAN.
 The handover of non-voice PS bearer(s), if performed, is done as according to Inter RAT handover procedure as defined in TS 23.401 [2].
 The MME is responsible to coordinate the Forward Relocation Response from PS-PS handover procedure and the SRVCC PS to CS Response.

+NOTE: Depending on the operator’s policy, when the 5GS is deployed, the eNB can swtich the PS HO off when it initiates SRVCC procedure, i.e. SRVCC only for CS voice or rely on implementation specific methods not specified in this specification to execute the PS HO.